+Drama\

-Drama Photography
+Photography

-Students can take Drama at A level having either studied it at GCSE or having achieved a 6 grade in English Literature and having performance experience.
+\Students can take Drama at A level having either studied it at GCSE or having achieved a 6 grade in English Literature and having performance experience.

-Specific Minimum Entry Requirements for Sixth Form Courses (Entry 2021)
+Specific Minimum Entry Requirements for Sixth Form Courses (Entry 2022)

 To help you to make sensible GCSE option choices, you should consider how these may influence your future choices.

 This table shows the current entry requirements for A Level courses at the Twyford Sixth Form.

 These entry requirements are reviewed annually.

 ART Grade 6 in Art.
-Grade 77 in Double Science or grade 776 in Triple Science with a 7 in Biology.
-BIOLOGY Grade 6 in Mathematics is also required.
+BIOLOGY Grade 77 in Double Science or grade 776 in Triple Science with a 7 in Biology.
+Grade 6 in Mathematics is also required.
 BUSINESS STUDIES 6 in English (Literature or Language) and a 5 in Mathematics.
 CHEMISTRY Grade 77 in Double Science or grade 776 in Triple Science with a 7 in Chemistry.
 Grade 6 in Mathematics is also required.
-COMPUTER SCIENCE Grade 7 in Computer Science, or grade 7 in Mathematics and either grade 76 in Double Science or grade 666 in Triple Science.
+COMPUTER SCIENCE Grade 7 in Computing, or grade 7 in Mathematics and either grade 76 in Double Science or grade 666 in Triple Science.
 DRAMA 6 in Drama or Grade 6 in Performing Arts qualification and a 6 in English (Literature or Language).
-ECONOMICS 76 in Mathematics and English (Literature or Language) The 7 can be in either Mathematics or an English.
-ENGLISH LITERATURE 76: 7 in one English Course (Literature or Language) and 6 in the other.
-FILM STUDIES 6 in English (Literature or Language).
+ECONOMICS 76 in Mathematics and English (Literature or Language) the 7 can be in either Mathematics or an English.
+ENGLISH LITERATURE 76 in English Language & English Literature (the 7 can be in either language or literature) FILM STUDIES 6 in English (Literature or Language).
 FRENCH 7 in French.
 FURTHER MATHS 9 in GCSE Mathematics.
 GEOGRAPHY 7 in Geography and 6 in English (Literature or Language).
 GERMAN 7 in German.
 GRAPHICS 6 in Art or Graphic Design.
 HISTORY 7 in History and 6 in English (Literature or Language).
 MATHS 7 in Mathematics.
 MUSIC 6 in Music, Practical grade 5 and Theory grade 5.
-MUSIC TECHNOLOGY 5 in Music and Keyboard grade 2 (or equivalent standard).
+MUSIC TECHNOLOGY 6 in Mathematics or RSL Level 2 Music Technology Merit.
 PHOTOGRAPHY No further specific requirements.
 PHYSICS Grade 77 in Double Science or grade 776 in Triple Science and a 7 in Physics.
 Grade 6 in Mathematics is also required.
-POLITICS 66 in Mathematics and English (Literature or Language).
+POLITICS 6 in English (Literature or Language) and a grade 6 in History, Geography or RE.
 PSYCHOLOGY 6 in English (Literature or Language) and 6 in Mathematics.
 RELIGIOUS STUDIES 7 or A in R.E. and 6 in English (Literature or Language).
-SOCIOLOGY 6 in English (Literature or Language) and 6 in another humanity (including RE, where you need a 6 or B).
+SOCIOLOGY 6 in English (Literature or Language) and 6 in another humanity (including RE, where you need a 6).
 SPANISH 7 in Spanish.